DaemonAlchemist/unstateless/README.md

 ## Features

 - `Drop-in replacement`: React's `useState` hooks can be directly replaced with Unstateless's `useSharedState` to lift a local variable into a shared variable.
-In additional, Unstatless's `inject` functionality can be used to directly replace react-redux's `map<X>ToProps` functions.
+In additional, Unstateless's `inject` functionality can be used to directly replace react-redux's `map<X>ToProps` functions.
 - `Minimal boilerplate`: Basic shared state requires no boilerplate and no top-level provider wrapping your application.
 - `Composable`: Unstateless can be used to create reusable state and effects that can be injected into any component.
 - `Extensible`: The `useGlobal` core object can be extended to create custom shared state handlers, and listeners can be used to act on any or all state changes.